acburdine/hideNsneak/README.md

-Hey you.
 Welcome to hideNsneak.
 ===============================
+(logo here, centered)
 (What is hideNsneak?)